Diagnostic and Non-diagnostic

 At ALS we offer two types of assessments:

-- Diagnostic educational evaluations, administered by a Licensed Educational Diagnostician (optional)
+- Diagnostic educational (or academic) evaluations, administered by a Licensed Educational Diagnostician (optional)

 - Basic screener assessments, adminstered by a certified reading specialist (all new students begin here if a diagnosis is not desired or needed)